cs4241-19a/a4-creativecoding/README.md

    - I used ES Lint via Webstorm, and it alligns my starting and closing tags.
 It enforces the consistent use of either function declarations and expressions

 ## Technical Achievements
-- **Tech Achievement 1**: I wrote my own custom GLSL shaders to use as a material for my Three.js objects.
-- **Tech Achievement 2**: My audiovisualizer uses both FFT and amplitude analysis to drive visualization.
-- **Tech Achievement 3**: I optimized the efficiency of my reaction-diffusion algorithm by...
-- **Tech Achievement 4**: I visualized the dataset X using three different visualization technqiues provided by D3, andprovided
+- **Tech Achievement 1**: I implemented Javascript functions using the Date and Math libraries(getting time and selecting a random number between 1 and 6 for the die roll)
+- **Tech Achievement 2**: I implemeted more than 6 ways that the user can interact with the board game interface and had to write multiple respective functions.

 ### Design/Evaluation Achievements
-- **Design Achievement 1**: I ensured that my application would run on both desktops / mobile devices by changing X
-- **Design Achievement 2**: I followed best practices for accessibility, including providing alt attributes for images and using semantic HTML.
-There are no `<div>` or `<span>` elements in my document.
-- **Design Achievement 3**: We tested the application with n=X users, finding that...
+- **Design Achievement 1**: The application is minimalistic is color so that all the attention can be focused on the colorful board game.
+The other user interface buttons are alligned neatly and are out of the way of the gameboard.
+- **Design Achievement 2**:The application is very convenient to use.
+The user can simulate rolling a die and even getting a response for the tile they land on without 3d objects such as dice and cards!
+The game is mess free!
+In addition, the user can play the game at their own pace and does not have to wait for another player.
+- **Design Achievement 3**: The application is relaxing and requires repetitive actions.
+It is great for users to play when they are winding down, relaxing, and trying to fall asleep.
+The user can even check the time within the application to make sure that it is not their bedtime.